 Excited and definitely very afraid, were my emotions the first I stepped out of the public van, but everyone was amazed by my presence, the children called me ‘China.’
 It was their first time, seeing someone from Southeast Asia, from ‘Filipin’ at that.
 Most of them never heard of my country, and when I explained, they said, ‘ah Malaysia’ but most of the time, I was called ‘China.’

 Yatta or South Hebron Hills, a beautiful ancient one, with huge yet humble homes of Palestinians, both modern and hundred years cave homes.
 It has only one market, with fresh vegetables and fruits, and newly baked breads and pitas that perfumed the whole town.
 The city, especially during the market day, becomes chaotic yet beautiful sight to see – women and men and children and teenagers, like the Italians, they yelled, but sounded sweet to each other.
-The loudest the sweetest, I assumed.
+The louder the sweetest, I assumed.

 I have met Palestinian friends, the sweetest people I know, who would cook maqlubah (basically rice on top is lamb and eggplant and a lot more), falafel, baba ghanush (also eggplant, but they cooked it with a lot more love and pride), and a never-ending tea preparation because it is a huge part of their cultural identity.